zeus-ctrl/git-bats-demo/README.md

 <details>
   <summary>
-  :warning: Don't use "Use this template"
+  :warning: Don't use the "Use this template" button.
   </summary>

   Bats (and thus this project) depend heavily on `git` submodules, which